Improving Autoformalization Using Direct Dependency Retrieval: Methodology

 \subsection{Direct Dependency Retrieval}

 To prevent hallucination during generation, existing dependency retrieval methods select items from a pre-existing library to form their output \citep{yang2023leandojo,liu2025rethinking}, as illustrated in Figure \ref{fig:example-0} (a).
 However, this selected-based paradigm suffers from two primary limitations.
 First, training an encoder to produce effective embeddings for every formal object in the library to maximize retrieval performance is a challenge in itself \citep{xiong2020approximate,gao2023retrieval}.
 Second, the method is sensitive to superficial variations in the input: semantically equivalent mathematical statements may yield different results in maximum cosine similarity retrieval due to minor differences in their syntactic structure or notational representation \citep{asl2024robustsentembed}.
-While the first issue can be partially mitigated by techniques such as optimizing the input format for the embedding model, the second remains an challenge.
-Our empirical results confirm that such embedding-based retrieval methods exhibit low recall and precision.
+Our empirical results in Table \ref{tab:dependency-retrieval-icl} confirm that such embedding-based retrieval methods exhibit low recall and precision.
 Inaccurate retrieval results don't contribute to the language model in autoformalization tasks.
 Figure \ref{fig:example-0} (a) illustrates this failure mode: in the absence of a usable dependency from the retrieved Mathlib candidates, the model attempts to construct a local function functionally equivalent to \texttt{factorization}, leading to an erroneous output.
 Furthermore, this approach lacks scalability, as it cannot effectively leverage the growing volume of available datasets to continuously enhance model capabilities.